Селектор на Земја/Јазик

 LONGER INSERT DEPTH

-To allow longer dropper posts to be fitted we have created the new NINETY-SIX frame with extended insert depth.
+To allow longer dropper posts to be fitted we have created the latest NINETY-SIX frame with extended insert depth.
 This allows us, for example, to fit a 170 mm dropper post into a size large frame on the down-country specific NINETY-SIX 7000, giving the rider maximum control and manoeuvrability on rougher terrain.

 MERIDA CHAIN GUIDE